Akshay Naheta: Wirecard

-SoftBank dubbed "Nasdaq whale"
+SoftBank dubbed "Nasdaq Whale"

 In late 2020, the Financial Times revealed that a series of investments in tech giants, which earned SoftBank the title of "Nasdaq Whale", was carried out through SB Northstar.
 The paper reported that while Naheta was managing SB Northstar, SoftBank's CEO Masayoshi Son was said to have been the "driving force" behind these investments.

 In December 2020, it was reported that SB Northstar was stepping away from such derivatives trading, refocusing on long-term investments instead.

 Other investments

 In February 2021, shortly after SB Northstar announced a $900 million convertible bond investment in DNA-sequencing company Pacific Biosciences of California, Bloomberg reported that SoftBank was planning to invest billions in biotech stocks.
 Subsequently, in August 2021, it was reported that SB Northstar has built a $5 billion stake in Swiss pharmaceutical company Roche Holding AG.

 The unit has furthermore invested heavily in other tech platforms, including Norwegian game-based learning platform Kahoot! and Swedish CPaaS platform Sinch.

 Naheta also spearheaded the group's acquisition of a 40 percent stake, acquired in Vision Fund II for $2.8 billion, in private Norwegian warehouse automation company AutoStore in April 2021.
-Following the company's listing on the Oslo Stock Exchange on 20 October 2021, the country's biggest IPO in over two decades and Europe's largest IPO in 2021, SoftBank has almost doubled the value of its investment in less than six months.
+Following the company's listing on the Oslo Stock Exchange on 20 October 2021, the country's biggest IPO in over two decades and Europe's largest IPO in 2021.

 Bakkt

-Naheta previously served as a director of ICE-backed digital asset exchange Bakkt Holdings.
+As of March 2025, Naheta serves as the co-chief executive officer of Bakkt Holdings, Inc., a SaaS and API platform for cryptocurrency trading and loyalty point redemption.
+He also sits on the company’s board and collaborates with CEO Andy Main.
+His company, Distributed Technology Research, is expected to integrate its stablecoin-based payments infrastructure with Bakkt’s platform, pending regulatory approvals.

+Naheta has been involved with Intercontinental Exchange-backed crypto solutions business Bakkt Holdings and previously also served as its director.

 On 11 January 2021, Bakkt and Nasdaq-listed VPC Impact Acquisition Holdings, a Special Purpose Acquisition Company sponsored by Victory Park Capital, entered a definitive agreement that will result in Bakkt's listing on the NYSE with an enterprise value of $2.1 billion.

+It is speculated that Donald J Trump's Truth Social is in talks to acquire the company in an all-stock deal.